tokio-rs/mio/README.md

 flags to force another implementation for these situations.

 Current flags:

  * `mio_unsupported_force_poll_poll`, uses an implementation based on `poll(2)`
    for `mio::Poll`.
  * `mio_unsupported_force_waker_pipe`, uses an implementation based on `pipe(2)`
    for `mio::Waker`.

-**Again, Mio does not officially supports this**.
+**Again, Mio does not officially support this**.
 Furthermore these flags may disappear in the future.

 ## Community